Different Ways To Share State In Svelte 5

 Doing Side Effects

-If you need to do a side effect like writing to local storage or updating the DOM you can use $effect
+If you need to do any side effects like writing to local storage or updating the DOM, you can use $effect

 to track when a value updates: